José María Patoni: Reform War

-After the Reform War Began, Patoni corresponded with the various liberal leaders, and in 1858 he joined Ramon Coronado with 100 men, armed and equipped at his expense.
+After the Reform War began, Patoni corresponded with the various liberal leaders, and in 1858 he joined Ramon Coronado with 100 men, armed and equipped at his expense.
 He attended the siege and capture of Durango with the rank of Lieutenant Colonel, and due to having been severely wounded, while also leading the action in a brilliant manner, he was promoted by Santos Degollado.
 The liberals secured the state of Durango, and Patoni, after he got well after six months of illness, returned to Guanaceví to his private business.

 In the year 1859, the conservative campaign returned to the state, under the so-called "Teulises" movement named after the Zacatecan town of their origin, San Andrés Teúl, commanded by the famous Spanish Domingo Cajén.
 Patoni rearmed his guerrillas, at his own expense, and dedicated himself to persecuting the Teulises.
 Shortly after, he was called to the aid of Durango by the governor, Juán José Zaldívar, who, convinced of his lack of aptitude to govern the state in such difficult circumstances, resigned from the position, which fell to Patoni, by agreement of the majority of the Legislature.

 His first duty in power was, as expected, organizing and disciplining his army to combat the reactionary troops, which, under Cajen's orders, had managed to take over almost the entire state.
 In July 1860, with an infantry troop, he joined General Pedro Hinojosa and between the two they beat and defeated Cajén at the Hacienda de la Flor; but the next day, the conservative General Silverio Ramírez arrived with a brand-new division and defeated the Liberal forces.

 Second French Intervention

-During the Second French Intervention in Mexico, General Patoni left the government of Durango in the hands of Don Cayetano Mascareñas and on March 6, 1864, he marched with his troops to Monterrey in order to protect president Benito Juarez' government in exile; however, problems arose and he fell out with the president.
+During the Second French intervention in Mexico, General Patoni left the government of Durango in the hands of Don Cayetano Mascareñas and on March 6, 1864, he marched with his troops to Monterrey in order to protect president Benito Juárez' government in exile; however, problems arose and he fell out with the president.

-In 1864, while the war was till ongoing, Jesús González Ortega put forth a claim to the presidency, arguing that since Juarez' term expired, and no election could be held at the moment to replace him, the presidency, according to the constitution, must pass to Ortega who was president of the Supreme Court.
+In 1864, while the war was till ongoing, Jesús González Ortega put forth a claim to the presidency, arguing that since Juárez' term expired, and no election could be held at the moment to replace him, the presidency, according to the constitution, must pass to Ortega who was president of the Supreme Court.
 It was pointed out to him, that the constitutional clause did not come into effect until the following year upon which Ortega left Mexico for the United States.
 The claim was once again brought up when Juarez' term did expire in 1865, but as González Ortega had not been in the country for a long time, his claim was declared forfeited.
-In the dispute, for practical reasons, most liberals supported Juarez, though González Ortega's candidacy gained support from General Patoni and Guillermo Prieto.
+In the dispute, for practical reasons, most liberals supported Juárez, though González Ortega's candidacy gained support from General Patoni and Guillermo Prieto.